adlawren/go-tmp.el/README.md

 # go-tmp.el
-Helper functions to run Go code in a local throwaway project - an alternative to The Go Playground
+Helper functions to run Go code in a local throwaway project - an alternative to using The Go Playground